 Commandez vos fruits et légumes bio via le site Internet et réceptionnez la commande dans un point de dépôt (plus de livraison à domicile).

-Ferme Nos Pilifs is the only farm still left in the nineteen communes.
-They hired the disabled to pack and ship weekly boxes of their production of vegetables and fruits.
+Ferme Nos Pilifs is one of the very few farms still left in the nineteen communes.
+They hired the disabled to pack and ship weekly boxes of their production of vegetables and fruits (Ateliers Protegés).
 The catch is that you do not get to choose what you receive in your weekly delivery.

-De Groentelaar is a small farm that also supplies the The Barn Bio Market.
+De Groentelaar is a small local farm that also supplies the The Barn Bio Market.
+They grow organic vegetables in Pepingen.
+Since 2020, they raise chickens and produce eggs.

 De Wakkere Akker